 The previous NRSP-8 program resulted in numerous new partnerships within the last five years.
 During this time, we held three stakeholder panels with representatives from all major USDA animal genome species.
 Industry participants represented both US and global animal industries, as well as animal genetics companies and breed associations.
 The feedback provided by these participants has been essential for developing the aims of the current proposal.
 During the same period, we created partnerships within the international FAANG and note that this project was initially proposed and developed as a direct consequence of the NRSP-8 project.
-Other partnerships that have developed from NRSP-8 activities include the AFRI funded projects developing pangenome resources for chicken, sheep, and cattle; several competitively funded telomere-to-telomere sequencing projects; the Agricultural Genome to Phenome Initiative (AG2PI), funded through the US Farm Bill; and strengthened linkages between NRSP-8 members and the AgBioData and NRSP-10 projects.
+Other partnerships that have developed from NRSP-8 activities include the AFRI funded projects developing pangenome resources for chicken, sheep, and cattle; several competitively funded telomere-to-telomere sequencing projects; the Agricultural Genome to Phenome Initiative (AG2PI); and strengthened linkages between NRSP-8 members and the AgBioData and NRSP-10 projects.

 While NRSP-8 has been highly successful, this proposal is substantially different from the NRSP-8 project.
 Funding for the NRSP-8 Species and Bioinformatics Coordinators is not requested in this project, and genomics tools and resources will not be the primary focus.
 Instead, the overall objective is the development of new genomics capacity across a multitude of areas.
 The project's implementation leverages lessons learned within NRSP-8.
-For example, we anticipate a smooth transition from NRSP-8 to the new leadership team by designating two active NRSP-8 members to serve as the first Co-chairs of the project and then electing chairs and coordinators from the new project's members.
+For example, we anticipate a smooth transition from NRSP-8 to the new leadership team by seeking nominations of chairs and coordinators from NRSP-8 members.
+However, all elected members of the new Leadership Team must be active members of the new project.
 Stakeholders are engaged via the EAB and through individual activities that span the duration of the project.
 Members will be asked to identify their interest in specific aims and activities, and all members will be updated on all aims and activities at the annual meeting and via the annual written report.
 Moreover, all members are involved in selecting the NRSP's leadership team via the nomination and election processes.